YuriyBakutin/custom-icons-resolver/readme.md

 Note that icons are mounted to page as inline `svg`. `custom-icons-resolver` wraps svg content in `<template>` tag and saves the resulting component in the file with extension `.vue` in special service folder.

-**Note**: Inline svg must not contain declaration tag `<?xml ... ?>`
-This tag, if it is present in custom svg file, is necessary to delete manually.

 ### Managing size and color

 The svg in the component will be displayed exactly as in the file.